Yakusugi Land ヤクスギランド

 A number of hiking paths

 At Yakusugi Land, you do not have to spend the whole day hiking.
-A number of hiking courses throughout the park vary in length, from 30 minutes to two and a half hours.
+A number of hiking courses throughout the park vary in length, from 30 minutes to three and a half hours.
 Many of the paths allow you to see the island's finest specimens.
 The trails start off the same but have different turning points back to the park's entrance depending on the desired length of the course.

 The shortest and longest routes